All Episodes

 Well, yeah, you got the deed, so you own it.

-You also have a debt, so I understand your point, but no, I'm gonna look at this is Census Bureau stuff.
+You also have a debt, so I understand your point.

-This is coming out of the Census Bureau is what the the people that are defined as poor in this nation.
+This is coming out of the Census Bureau is what the people that are defined as poor in this nation.

-And my only point is not it look at I grew up in I uh what's classified as a uh in the day anyway, we didn't know we were poor.
+And my only point is look at, I grew up in what's classified as in the day anyway.

-But um it poor doesn't mean bad.
+But poor doesn't mean bad.

-That doesn't mean you're a bad person, but if somebody wants to help a poor person, you gotta know what a poor person has in this country to find out what you're going to do to help.
+But if somebody wants to help a poor person, you got to know what a poor person has in this country to find out what you're going to do to help.

 Now, maybe a lot of people are poor in this country after they overdid the home buying, which is another whole topic about the mortgage fiasco that we're going through in this country right now.